-- 120.12 A1 Members in Public Practice are required by Independence Standards to be independent when performing audits, reviews, or other Assurance Engagements.
+- 120.12 A1 Members in Public Practice are required by Independence Standards to be independent when performing Audits, Reviews, or other assurance engagements.
 Independence is linked to the fundamental principles of objectivity and integrity.
-It comprises: - (a) Independence of mind the state of mind that permits the expression of a conclusion without being affected by influences that compromise professional judgement, thereby allowing an individual to act with integrity, and exercise objectivity and professional scepticism. - (b) Independence in appearance the avoidance of facts and circumstances that are so significant that a reasonable and informed third party would be likely to conclude that a Firm's or an Audit or Assurance Team Member's integrity, objectivity or professional scepticism has been compromised. - 120.12 A2 Independence Standards set out requirements and application material on how to apply the conceptual framework to maintain Independence when performing audits, reviews or other Assurance Engagements.
+It comprises: - (a) Independence of mind the state of mind that permits the expression of a conclusion without being affected by influences that compromise professional judgement, thereby allowing an individual to act with integrity, and exercise objectivity and professional scepticism. - (b) Independence in appearance the avoidance of facts and circumstances that are so significant that a reasonable and informed third party would be likely to conclude that a Firm's or an Audit or Assurance Team member's integrity, objectivity or professional scepticism has been compromised. - 120.13 A1 Independence Standards set out requirements and application material on how to apply the conceptual framework to maintain Independence when performing Audits, Reviews or other assurance engagements.
 Members and Firms are required to comply with these standards in order to be independent when conducting such engagements.
 The conceptual framework to identify, evaluate and address threats to compliance with the fundamental principles applies in the same way to compliance with Independence requirements.
-The categories of threats to compliance with Independence requirements.
+The categories of threats to compliance with the fundamental principles described in paragraph 120.6 A3 are also the categories of threats to compliance with Independence requirements.